I’ve just spent three weeks traveling between Thailand, South Africa and the US; it’s three hours until my flight, and I want to write something.

-Maybe this is natural as the CEO, it’s my job to promote excellence and get the most from the team.
+Maybe this is natural, as the CEO, it’s my job to promote excellence and get the most from the team.

 I’m writing this because I want to understand where this comes from; so many people seem to be on autopilot – just doing what they do.
-If I can understand what is driving me, maybe I can harness it better – or maybe I’m very tired after three weeks travelling and this is nonsense.
+If I can understand what is driving me, maybe I can harness it better – or maybe I’m very tired after three weeks traveling and this is nonsense.

 So why do I run MOHARA?
 Why have I chosen a hectic and uncertain life?
 Why do I work so hard?
 Why do I absorb the daily stresses and strains of a growing business?